ElementalSam/Wallet-and-Soul/README.md

 # Wallet and Soul

 Wallet & Soul is a 2D platformer built in GameMaker Studio 2.
 It features split‑screen co‑op, diverse enemies, player customization, prebuilt levels, and a level generator!
-This project combines classic platformer mechanics with modern polish and scalability to provide a mixture of platformer and RPG elements.
+This project combines classic platformer mechanics with modern ideas to provide a fun mixture of platformer and RPG elements.

 FEATURES